-- b) does not include votes for a number of nominees of each gender necessary to meet the requirements of By-Law 26.1. - 28.4 If there is a tie for the final Director's position or positions, the names of the tied nominees shall appear on a new ballot, and the voting procedure generally described in this By-Law 28 shall continue until all of the Directors' positions have been filled.
-In the event of a deadlock as determined at the sole and absolute discretion of the Chair of the Nominating Committee or their designate, the final Director's position or positions shall be filled by a random draw conducted by the Chair of the Nominating Committee or their designate, from among all the deadlocked nominees. - 28.5 Upon the completion of the elections, only the names of the elected Directors shall be announced at the Annual Meeting by the Chair of the Nominating Committee.
-All election ballots will be destroyed after those names are announced. - 28.6 Notwithstanding anything to the contrary in this By-Law 28, if the Annual Meeting is held wholly by means of telephonic, electronic, or other telecommunication facility, voting for Board elections, including the election for the Chair of the Board, shall occur during the Annual Meeting by an alternative method to that described in By-Laws 28.1 and 28.2, as determined by the Nominating Committee, provided that such alternative voting method: - Allows the votes cast to be gathered in a manner that permits their subsequent verification; and - b) Permits the votes to be tallied, and the results of the election to be presented to the Members by the Chair of the Nominating Committee at the Annual Meeting in accordance with By-Law 28.5, without it being possible for Hockey Canada to identify how any individual Member voted.
+- 28.8 If there is a tie for the final Director's position(s), the names of the tied candidates shall appear on a new ballot, and the voting procedure generally described in this By-Law 28 shall continue until all Director positions have been filled.
+In the event of a deadlock, as determined by the Chair of the Nominating Committee or their designate, at their sole and absolute discretion, the final Director's position(s) shall be filled by a random draw conducted by the Chair of the Nominating Committee or their designate, from among the deadlocked candidates. - 28.9 Upon the completion of the elections, only the names of the elected Directors shall be announced at the Annual Meeting by the Chair of the Nominating Committee or their designate.
+All election ballots will be destroyed after those names are announced. - 28.10 Notwithstanding anything to the contrary in this By-Law 28, if the Annual Meeting is held wholly by means of telephonic, electronic, or other telecommunication facility, voting for Board elections, including the election for the Chair of the Board, shall occur prior to or during the Annual Meeting by an alternative method to that described in By-Laws 28.1 and 28.2, as determined by the Nominating Committee, provided that such alternative voting method: - Allows the votes cast to be gathered in a manner that permits their subsequent verification; and - b) Permits the votes to be tallied, and the results of the election to be presented to the Members by the Chair of the Nominating Committee at the Annual Meeting in accordance with By-Law 28.9, without it being possible for Hockey Canada to identify how any individual Member voted. - 28.11 At the 2023 Annual Meeting, the Members shall elect nine (9) Directors, following the process described in this By-Law 28.
+Notwithstanding any other provision in these By-Laws regarding term lengths, for the 2023 elections only, and subject to By-Law 28.5 and 28.7: - a) the Chair, as appointed by the Board under By-Law 31, and the two (2) candidates receiving the highest number of votes shall serve a three (3) year term; - b) the three (3) candidates receiving the next highest number of votes shall serve a two (2) year term; - c) the final three (3) Director positions shall be filled for a one (1) year term by the three (3) candidates receiving the next highest number of votes.